JW Marriott Grosvenor House London is one of the best luxury hotels in London with one of the best club lounges in London.

 There are seven suite types at the JW Marriott Grosvenor House on Park Lane, all refurbished in 2014: The Royal Suite is the hotel’s premium offering, followed in order of cost by the Premium Park Suite, the Park Suite, the Premium Executive Suite, the Executive Suite, the Superior Suite and finally the Executive Suite, the smallest of the Suite offerings at this JW Marriott.
 Pricing for these suites starts at around £1,200 GBP per night, rising to the Royal Suite at around £5,000 GBP per night.

 We stayed in the Park View Suite (£1,750 GBP per night).
 Staying here was like having our very own apartment in my favorite part of London, with views over Hyde Park.
 The suite was beautifully decorated in a contemporary style, dressed in grey hues with orchids and other plants scattered around.
-The living room was large with two sofas, a coffee table, a desk, and a traditional fireplace.
+The living room was large, with two sofas, a coffee table, a desk, and a traditional fireplace.
 A long corridor joined this living area to the bedroom, bathroom, and front door.
 The living area looked west over Hyde Park and Park Lane, whereas the bedroom looked north over a side street.
-The bedroom was exceptionally quiet, (no adjoining doors and separated from next door by the corridor), decorated in the same greys with a dressing table, ottoman, various seats, and a huge and super comfortable super king bed, which provided a great nights sleep for the 2 nights we called this suite home.
+The bedroom was exceptionally quiet (no adjoining doors and separated from next door by the corridor), decorated in the same greys with a dressing table, ottoman, various seats, and a huge and super comfortable super king bed, which provided a great nights sleep for the two nights we called this suite home.
 The bathroom also faced North and offered a large shower (no bath), basin with vanity area, and toilet.
-Toiletries were lemon scented Penhaligon’s Quercus and were plentiful in large bottles.
+Toiletries were lemon-scented Penhaligon’s Quercus and were plentiful in large bottles.

 We had a thoroughly enjoyable stay in our Park View Suite at the JW Grosvenor House.
-It felt homely, more like an apartment than a hotel room, partially due to its size but also down to the light provided by the suite’s large windows and the comparative quietness of the bedroom.
+It felt homely, more like an apartment than a hotel room, partially due to its size but also to the light provided by the suite’s large windows and the comparatively quietness of the bedroom.